A thank you email or a thank you letter?

-Considering the size and the type of the business you run, as well as the number of customers you want to express gratitude to, you may either go for email or printed letters to be sent via regular post.
+Considering the size and the type of the business you run, as well as the number of customers you want to express gratitude to, you may either go for email or printed thank you letters (sent via regular post).
 Some factors to take into account when selecting between the two are:

-- Degree of formality: Since emails are considered less formal than letters in a business world, if you prefer to maintain formal communication with customers – opt for letters.
+- Degree of formality: Since emails are considered less formal than letters in the business world if you prefer to maintain formal communication with customers – opt for letters.

 - Budget restrictions: Sending emails is cheaper, sending letters requires additional expenses (paper, printing, postal service fee).
 For a global business having customers worldwide email might be the only reasonable option.

 How to write a customer thank you letter

 Any customer appreciation letter should generally be structured in a more formal style than an email, and should always include certain basic thank you letter components.
 Below are some helpful tips on creating a perfect thank you letter to your customers: